 Yet every successful presentation uses broadly the essential techniques and structures explained here.

-Put another way, to quote the popular saying which features in many presentations about giving presentations and public speaking:
+Here is a popular saying (which features in many presentations) about giving presentations and public speaking:

 "Most people would prefer to be lying in the casket rather than giving the eulogy."

 I first heard a speaker called Michelle Ray use this quote in the early 1990s.
 The quote is often credited to Jerry Seinfeld, although the basic message is much older.
 For example (thanks Dr N Ashraf) the ancient Tamil work Thirukkural (also called Tirrukural) includes the following words in its aptly titled chapter, Fearlessness in an Assembly: